 - Extreme tiredness and weakness

 - Sore and inflamed tongue

 nails and hair

 Why are women more at risk?
-This is due to blood loss during the menstrual cycle & increased needs in pregnancy, which is coupled with the fact that women are less likely than men to eat iron rich foods.
-There’s also increased risk if you are vegetarian or vegan diets, have certain medical conditions like coeliac disease, or train very hard e.g. marathon running.
+Periods and increased needs in pregnancy, which is coupled with the fact that women are less likely than men to eat iron rich foods.
+There’s also increased risk if you are vegetarian or vegan, have certain medical conditions like coeliac disease, or train very hard e.g. marathon running.
 If you are ticking more than one of these factors, then including iron rich foods more than once a day is a good starting point.

 How to boost your intake of iron

 Choose foods that are easily absorbable sources of iron – this includes meat, fish and poultry.
 Plant based sources of iron include green leafy veg, pulses, iron fortified breads and cereals and dried fruit, especially apricots

 Boost your uptake with vitamin C rich foods: Eating iron containing foods with vitamin C rich vegetables and fruits like peppers, tomatoes, broccoli, berries and citrus fruits boosts your body’s ability to absorb iron.

 Be careful of foods which decrease iron absorption – this includes tea or coffee, and high calcium foods.
 Don’t avoid these foods, just make sure you don’t eat them at the same time as iron rich contain foods.
 For example, switch to a glass of juice or water with breakfast, have your coffee mid-morning.